rdbuf/HighloadCup2018/README.md

 - Prefix and code of any phone number begin with a non-zero digit, and all the parts fit into their respective bitfields of 8, 16 and 36 bits
 - Interests intersection of any two users does not exceed 20
 - IDNs are not involved (https://en.wikipedia.org/wiki/Internationalized_domain_name)
+- Nested structures such as like and premium are well-formed

 ### Thanks
 Utilities that saved me a lot of time: